tparchman/F23_BIOL792/week4_unixIV/unixIV_primer.md

 You'll see that instead of specifying a specific file for the first command in each `Unix` pipe, you are instead specifying `$bc`, which is the current file name that you are currently working on in the loop.
 Also, instead of being able to redirect the output using `>`, you instead must use `&>` to redirect the standard output to a new file.
 Finally, you might be wondering why `$bc` is listed as part of the output file names.
 Look at the names of your new files to see what this syntax is doing.
 What are the `grep` commands accomplishing?

+## Potentially useful resources to get started on bash scripting

 ## 6. Package installation and management on Mac Unix (`brew`) and Ubuntu Linux (`apt`)
 <p>&nbsp;</p>